 While these are elements of successful market research, which should help inform your planning process, the best way to approach growth is by looking at your financials.
 Specifically, by using historical and current data to create forecast scenarios.

-In this interview with Sabrina Parsons, the CEO of Palo Alto Software, she explains exactly how forecasting can help you build a solid growth strategy.
+In this interview with Sabrina Parsons, the CEO of Palo Alto Software, she explains exactly why creating a financial forecast can help you build a solid growth strategy.

 How do business owners know when to invest in growth?